mlehotay/ier/IER-paper/IER-paper.md

 ## **6. Categorical Onset and Exclusivity**

 Because experience is identified with regime membership, its existence is **categorical at the regime level**.
 Preparatory variables may vary continuously, but experience exists if and only if the system is operating in the relevant regime.

+Variation within the regime may modulate experiential content, but **does not admit of partial or graded subjecthood**.

 A physical system can sustain **at most one globally dominant UEF-type regime at a time**.
 Multiple local processes may coexist, but they do not constitute multiple experiential subjects unless they instantiate distinct, globally integrated regimes.